-The 2nd Edition of the International Summer School on Software Engineering and IS intends to provide a contribution to PhD students and academic and industrial researchers on latest findings in the field of Software Engineering.
-The invited lecturers will cover relevant topics, including: Software Analytics, Software Security, Digital Infrastructures, Design Thinking and Model-driven Software Engineering.
+The 1st Edition of the International Summer School on Software Engineering and IS intends to provide a contribution to PhD students and academic and industrial researchers on latest findings in the field of Software Engineering.
+The invited lecturers will cover relevant topics, including: Model Driven Software Engineering, Software Engineering in Health, Software Startups among other areas.

 Michel Chaudron studied Computer Science in Leiden for both his M.Sc. and Ph.D.

 degree.
 He obtained his Ph.D. in the area of formal methods and

 programming calculi for parallel computing (promotor: Prof. Dr. Ir.
 F.J.

 Peters).
 During his studies he spent one year at the programming

 research group in Oxford (tutor: Prof. C.A.R.
 Hoare) and one semester at

 Imperial College, London.
 After his studies in Leiden, he has worked